abhilashnadesan/Daily-Customer-Sales-in-Fastfood/README.md

 0 * * * * /path/to/run_pipeline.sh >> /path/to/logs/pipeline.log 2>&1
 This runs the pipeline every hour automatically and sends an alert based on success or failure.

+## Details for Email Alerts

+In a fast-food business, it's important to have the latest data to make good decisions, like how much food to prepare or how many staff to schedule.
+Our ETL pipeline runs every hour to clean and update sales data.
+But if something goes wrong and no one knows, the business might use old or wrong data.
+To fix this, we added email alerts.
+When the pipeline finishes, it sends an email saying "ETL done" or "ETL failed."
+For example, if the pipeline runs at 2 PM and fails, the manager gets an email right away and can ask the team to fix it.
+This helps keep everything running smoothly.

 ## Section 7: Airflow UI and DAG (Pipeline Scheduler)
 Launch Airflow to manage and monitor the pipeline: